Storm Debris Collections Extended in Neighborhoods Hardest Hit by Sandy until Monday, January 14, 2013

 Senator Lanza today announced that the Department of Sanitation will continue to handle special storm debris collections in neighborhoods hit hard by Super Storm Sandy until Monday, January 14, 2013.

-neighborhoods on the day preceding each of their regularly scheduled refuse collection days.
+Since Sandy, Sanitation crews have been providing extra pickups of bulky storm debris to Staten Island, southern Queens and Brooklyn neighborhoods on the day preceding each of their regularly scheduled refuse collection days.
 To date, Sanitation crews have collected more than 381,000 tons of debris as part of the cleanup operations.

 The Department has been removing non-commercial waste from homeowners engaged in small projects.
 However, homeowners who are undertaking large demolition and reconstruction projects must arrange for their own dumpster by contacting a private rubbish removal service.